slsa-framework/slsa-github-generator/internal/builders/go/README.md

 If you are already using Goreleaser, you may be able to migrate to our builder using multiple config files for each build.
 However, this is cumbersome and we are working on supporting multiple builds in a single config file for future releases.

 In the meantime, you can use both Goreleaser and this builder in the same repository.
 For example, you can pick one build you would like to start generating provenance for.
-Goreleaser and this builder can co-exist without interfering with one another.
+Goreleaser and this builder can co-exist without interfering with one another, so long as they build fr different OS/Arch.
 We think gradual adoption is good for project to get used to SLSA.

 The configuration file accepts many of the common fields Goreleaser uses, as you can see in the [example](#configuration-file).
-The config file also support two variables: `{{ .Os }}` and `{{ .Arch }}`.
+The configuration file also supports two variables: `{{ .Os }}` and `{{ .Arch }}`.
 If you need suppport for other variables, please [open an issue](https://github.com/slsa-framework/slsa-github-generator/issues/new).

 ### Workflow inputs